Hazrat Shahjalal International Airport: VIP terminal

-A VIP terminal building is located to the right of the international terminals.
-The VIP terminal is built only about 200 m from the main gate.
+A VIP terminal building was located to the right of the international terminals.
+The VIP terminal was built only about 200 m from the main gate.
 However to make way for the construction of the new third terminal, the demolition of the VIP Terminal commenced in April 2023.
 A temporary terminal has been constructed to provide VIP services, and the VIP services will be shifted to the Third Terminal in the future.

 Cargo terminal

 There is a cargo terminal at the airport which has a capacity of 200,000 tons per annum.
 This will be increased to 500,000 tons after the completion of the ongoing renovation and expansion project.